Siferiax/blog/content/posts/how-queries-support-my-logseq-workflow/Bullet-Journaling-in-Logseq2.md

 ```
 ### The summary of my day
 I have a namespace `📓dagboek` and the subpage `📓dagboek/verwerken` that I use for writing a snippet about my day.
 These snippets get used for my week review to distil my week highlights.
 I also want to transfer them to my physical multi-year journal, so they have to be small.
-When transferred the subpage gets removed from the reference so I'll know how much I've left to process.
+When I've written them in my physical journal, the subpage (/verwerken) gets removed from the reference so I'll know how much I've left to process.
 ### Braindump area
 Everything and anything that doesn't fit somewhere else goes here!
 I have a simple template for the area.
 First any symptoms that I experienced the entire day and below that something I'm proud of and something I'm grateful for.